cpp-soc/documentation/source/AD_Lab.md

 > Right-click and manage the new domain you created.
 You can see default created organizational units (OUs), users, group policy objects, etc.

+> Let's open up the folder called Users and create a user inside there.
+I am going to call mine Test and use this as an account to test if my clients join the domain successfully and I can login under this domain.

 </details>

 ### Lab Progress Check